akauppi/GroundLevel-firebase-es/DEVS/Firebase regions.md

 **Tier 1 and 2**

 That affects pricing, but the difference might not be that noticable.
-Leaving that decision to You.

 **Legislation (GDPR et.al.)**